3 Types of Severe Aortic Stenosis Treatments | MyHeartDiseaseTeam

 2. Transcatheter Aortic Valve Replacement

-Another option for replacing your damaged aortic valve is transcatheter aortic valve replacement (TAVR) — also known as transcatheter aortic valve implantation (TAVI).
-This procedure is minimally invasive and doesn’t require open heart surgery.
+Another option for replacing a diseased aortic valve is transcatheter aortic valve replacement (TAVR) — also known as transcatheter aortic valve implantation (TAVI).
+This procedure is minimally invasive compared to open heart surgery.
+These procedures are typically performed by a specially trained interventional cardiologist in collaboration with a cardiac surgeon.

-Instead, the surgeon uses a long, thin tube known as a catheter to replace the damaged valve.
-They’ll make a small incision and insert the catheter into an artery.
-The most common is the femoral artery in your groin, but your surgeon may also choose an artery in your chest, neck, or stomach.
+The doctor uses a long, thin tube known as a catheter to replace the diseased valve.
+They’ll insert the catheter into an artery, usually the femoral artery in your groin.
+Your doctor may also choose an artery in your chest, neck, or stomach, but these are much less commonly used.

-The tip of the catheter contains the new valve.
-The United States Food and Drug Administration (FDA) has approved several TAVR valves that use animal tissue from cows and pigs on a metal frame.
+The United States Food and Drug Administration (FDA) has approved several TAVR valves that use animal tissue from cows and pigs on a metal frame (also known as bioprosthetic valves).
 They include:

-• Edwards Lifesciences SAPIEN 3 and SAPIEN 3 Ultra valves
+• Edwards Lifesciences SAPIEN 3 Ultra and SAPIEN 3 Ultra RESILIA valves

 The catheter is guided through your blood vessels to your heart.
-Once it’s in place, your surgeon will put the new valve inside the damaged one to open it up.
+Once it’s in place, your doctor will put the new valve inside the damaged one to open it up.

-In a transcatheter aortic valve replacement procedure, a new valve is placed over the aortic valve that isn’t working correctly to help the heart properly pump blood.
+In a transcatheter aortic valve replacement procedure, a new valve is placed over the aortic valve that isn’t working correctly to allow the heart to properly pump blood.
 (Adobe Stock)

-After surgery, you’ll stay in the hospital for a few days to recover.
-Because TAVR is a minimally invasive procedure, the recovery time is much quicker than open heart surgery.
-You should avoid intense exercise and activity for 10 days.
+Cleveland Clinic notes that many people can leave the hospital within a day of the procedure.
+Others may need a longer time in the hospital to recover.
+Because TAVR is minimally invasive, the recovery time is much quicker than open heart surgery.
+You should avoid intense exercise and activity for several days.
 Within two weeks, you should be able to return to your normal routine.
 Your cardiologist may also refer you to a cardiac rehabilitation program so you can build strength and healthy habits.

-The type of valve you have can also affect your eligibility.
-A normal aortic valve has three leaflets or tissue flaps.
-Some people have a defect that leaves them with only two leaflets (known as a bicuspid aortic valve).
-If you only have two leaflets, you can’t have TAVR for aortic stenosis.
+The structure of your current valve could also affect your eligibility.
+For example, a normal aortic valve has three leaflets or tissue flaps.
+Some people have a defect that leaves them with only two leaflets (known as a bicuspid aortic valve), which could determine whether a TAVR is a feasible option.

 3. Aortic Valve Repair

-If you’re experiencing symptoms of severe aortic stenosis and you’re waiting to have a valve replacement, your cardiologist may recommend a balloon valvuloplasty.
-During this procedure, a catheter with a balloon on the tip is inserted into the narrowed aortic valve.
-Your surgeon then inflates the balloon to open the valve and allow more blood to flow through.
+During a valvuloplasty procedure, a catheter with a balloon is inserted into the narrowed aortic valve.
+Your doctor then inflates the balloon to open the valve and allow more blood to flow through.

-If you’re living with severe aortic stenosis, your cardiologist will work with you to find the best treatment option possible.
-They’ll take your overall health, other heart and health conditions, and vein health into consideration.
-Your cardiologist can also help you weigh the pros and cons of each procedure, whether it’s SAVR, TAVR, or a valve repair.
+If you’re living with severe aortic stenosis, your cardiologist will work with you and a team of specialists to find the best treatment option possible.
+They’ll take into consideration your overall health, heart conditions, and vein health.
+The heart team can also help you weigh the pros and cons of each procedure, whether it’s SAVR, TAVR, or a valve repair.

 Find Your Team